vizzuhq/vizzu-lib/docs/tutorial/aggregating_data.md

 Distinct: the height of the bars show the number of distinct categories of `Kinds` in each of the `Genres`.

+!!! note
+    Distinct aggregation logic relates to dimensions like `Genres` and not to measures like `Popularity`.

 <div id="tutorial_06"></div>